 This is the first novel from Dunmore, who sets it in the coastal village of Zennor, between St Ives and St Just in North West Cornwall.
 It’s 1917, spring and D.H.
-Lawrence comes, along with his German wife, Frieda, to hide out in Zennor, to escape the war-fever, gripping London.
-Into the small vill age they – at a time when the papers are filled with spy stories and all strangers seem suspicious.
-Gossip and innuendo follows them as they befriend Clare Coyne, a local artist, caring for her cousin who’s on leave from the front and suffering from shell-shock.
+Lawrence comes, along with his German wife, Frieda, to hide out in Zennor, to escape the war fever, gripping London.
+Into the small village they – at a time when the papers are filled with spy stories and all strangers seem suspicious.
+Gossip and innuendo follow them as they befriend Clare Coyne, a local artist, caring for her cousin who’s on leave from the front and suffering from shell shock.
 It’s a passionate, descriptive read that you’ll find difficult to put down.
 Buy Zennor in Darkness from Helen Dunmore here.

 There are rather a lot of detective novels set in Cornwall – some with famous fictional detectives simply heading to Cornwall for a one-off, but there are also a couple of Cornish crime series that are well worth a visit.